Clinical Work Using Action Methods.

 1:00PM to 4:00PM

-to the therapists repetoire because they help to incorporate the
+to the therapists repertoire because they help to incorporate the

 body, mind, and the unconscious.
 Action methods help our clients

 to work through issues by concretizing what is in their heads:

 when you can see in 3 dimensions what was previously in your

 If you are trained in family therapy or family systems

-adjunct to your training.
-Psychodrama is an effective way
+your training.
+Psychodrama is an effective way to work

 About the workshops:

-professionals who wish to learn the fundamentals of
+who wish to learn the fundamentals of psychodrama.
+Each training

-or otherwise unavailable.
-You will learn why working in the
+otherwise unavailable.
+You will learn why working in the "here and

 with techniques such as the empty chair, role reversal, and